 Each month we send out complete ADS-B receiver kits that include an ADS-B receiver, antennas, and all necessary cabling to qualified hosts to help increase flight tracking all around the world.
 You can apply to host one of our receivers or easily build your own.

-In August, we activated dozens of Flightradar24-supplied ADS-B receivers and hundreds more home-built receivers.
+In August, we activated dozens of Flightradar24-supplied ADS-B receivers and hundreds more home-built receivers on all seven continents.
 Each new receiver helps us increase flight tracking coverage and provide redundancy across our network of more than 30,000 terrestrial receivers.
-New receivers in places like the United States, Brazil, Turkey, and Argentina are helping to fill in low-level coverage and MLAT tracking.
-New receivers in places like China, Russia, and Mexico are adding areas of coverage to our network.
+New receivers in places like Australia, Brazil, China, Italy, Japan, and the United States are helping to fill in low-level coverage and MLAT tracking.
+New receivers in places like Chad, Kyrgyzstan, and Somalia are adding areas of coverage to our network.

 The August map

 We are always looking for new receiver hosts.
 Especially if you or someone you know lives in a remote location, please apply to host a receiver.
 All of our receiver hosts get a free Flightradar24 Business Subscription, which can be used on the web or within our mobile app.
 If you’re interested, please apply today using our simple form.
 If you’d like more information about our application process, you can read more about it in our blog post.

 The best locations for new Flightradar24 receiver kits are near an airport with a 360 degree view of the sky.
 We prioritize airports that currently lack ground coverage or would benefit from additional coverage.
 Do you live in an area known for its contribution to the shrimping industry and want to help increase flight tracking in your area?
 We’re looking for receiver hosts in the United States along the Georgia and north Florida coasts in near all major airports in Vietnam.
 Apply to host a receiver today!

 Use Your Own Hardware